Tribute to fallen officers

 Constable John Petropoulos (1968 - 2000)

-At 5:40 a.m., on Sept.
-29, 2000, Constable Petropoulos and his partner were dispatched to investigate a break-in at a business in southeast Calgary, where it was suspected someone was inside the building.
+At 5:40 a.m. on September 29, 2000, Constable Petropoulos and his partner were dispatched to investigate a break-in at a business in southeast Calgary, where it was suspected someone was inside the building.
+During the investigation while searching the premise, Constable Petropoulos stepped through a false ceiling falling nine feet into the lunchroom below.
+He was rushed to hospital with severe head injuries and was pronounced dead early that afternoon.
+There was no safety railing to warn him of the danger.

 Constable Petropoulos, 32, was with the Service for four years and was highly regarded by his fellow officers.
 He was survived by his wife, parents and two siblings.